Praxis Grants $25K for University of Waterloo Centre for Bioengineering + Biotechnology Competition

 “Start-ups are a promising mechanism to unlock the deep technological value present in graduate research … [This] competition is an excellent opportunity to enable CBB’s graduate students to move their most promising research ideas out of the laboratory and into the marketplace where they can benefit people living with spinal cord injuries.”

-– Karim S. Karim, Director of the Centre for Bioengineering and Biotechnology (CBB), University of Waterloo
+– Karim S. Karim, Executive Director of the Centre for Bioengineering and Biotechnology (CBB), University of Waterloo

 Innovative SCI technologies for this competition are ones that help restore neurological function (e.g. devices that track rehabilitation activities and their resulting impact on function) or can minimize effects of secondary health conditions (e.g. devices to prevent pressure injuries, optimize spasticity and/or facilitate physical activity).